-he PUD relies on groundwater from wells to supply its satellite water systems, including the Kayak, May Creek, 212 Market & Deli, Skylite Tracts, Sunday Lake, Otis and Warm Beach systems.
+he PUD relies on groundwater from wells to supply its satellite water systems, including the Warm Beach, May Creek, Skylite Tracts, Sunday Lake, 212 Market & Deli, and Otis systems.
 These systems are anticipated to remain as detached satellite systems for the foreseeable future.

 The Kayak and Warm Beach Systems were connected in 2022 and now operate as a contiguous WARM BEACH SYSTEM, which is located on Port Susan Bay, about 10 miles northwest of Marysville.
 The two subsystems normally operate separately, but if low water pressure occurs in the Warm Beach subsystem, control valves automatically open to supply water from the Kayak subsystem.
 Both areas have treatment to remove iron and manganese and chlorination to deter microbial growth.
 Treated water from the two Kayak wells is sent directly into distribution and fills a concrete storage reservoir.
-In the Warm Beach subsystem, the water from both wells is sent to a steel storage reservoir and the distribution system.
-In 2023, the Water Utility completed demolition of the Kayak Reservoir No. 2 and finalized project design and permitting for the new Kayak Reservoir No. 2.
-In 2024, the new Kayak Reservoir No. 2 design was completed, the project was bid and a contract was awarded.
-Construction of the new Kayak Reservoir No. 2 will be completed in 2024.
+In the Warm Beach subsystem, the well water is sent to a steel storage reservoir and the distribution system.
+In 2024, the Water Utility upgraded the Warm Beach Treatment Plant.
+These improvements include increased storage capacity for treatment compounds, recycling of backwash water, and installation of a larger generator that ensures reliable power supply to the entire treatment plant.

 The MAY CREEK SYSTEM, located near Gold Bar, supplies water to the May Creek community and surrounding area.
 The water is supplied by wells and is chlorinated before being sent to two concrete storage reservoirs and the distribution system.
 The SKYLITE TRACTS SYSTEM is supplied water from a well at the entrance to the development.
 The well water is chlorinated and sent to the adjacent concrete reservoir where it is aerated to reduce the levels of carbon dioxide in the groundwater as a corrosion control measure.
 Water is then pumped out of the reservoir to supply the distribution system.